zeldaret/oot-vc/README.md

 cp -r build expected/
 ```

-Then run e.g. `./diff.py -mwo3 xlMain` to diff a function for `vc-j`, or e.g. `./diff.py -mwo3 xlMain -v VERSION` to diff a function for another version.
+Then run e.g. `./diff.py -mwo3 xlMain` to diff a function for `oot-j`, or e.g. `./diff.py -mwo3 xlMain -v VERSION` to diff a function for another version.

 ### decomp.me